AnthonyHB/StatScrape/README.md

 # StatScrape
-Web scraper for dynamic data from StatWatch
+Web scraper for dynamic sales data from StatWatch